2.5 GenAI Prompting

 Conversational Prompts

 With the evolution of the technology, it’s becoming easier to elicit output from the applications.
 “For most people, you can just talk to the AI to ask for what you want.
 You can even talk to the AI if you don’t know what you want – just tell it what you might need and see what happens” (Mollick, November 2023).
+This has become more true than ever with the release of GPT-4o, which has verbal capabilities.
 The output is refined through a process comparable to human conversation whereby you follow up to correct or change the focus or information, add details, narrow the context and purpose, etc. You can simply and informally just tell the application what you want, or you can plan your prompt using the elements discussed above.
 Whichever method you use, it’s best to keep at it until the application responds with output that satisfies your needs.
 You can then edit the output to reflect your voice and ensure accuracy.
 Keeping a watchful eye on the output activity will help you to save time by stopping the activity if you see that the application is off topic.

 You are a summer camp director and are tasked with writing a job notice for camp counsellors for an activities camp that operates from July to August on a university campus.
 The job notice must include a camp description, list of responsibilities, and a list of qualifications.
 The summer camp will operate from July 1 to August 31.
 Training will occur on June 15.
 A current Canadian First Aid certificate is required along with a police check.
 Hourly rate: $17.
 Please draft the job notice.